miudacat/miudacat/README.md

 - I'm not really an English speaker.
 Always hope y'all understand what I say..

 - by myself most of the time so I will very love you if u sitting w me or matching couples!

+- Usually go offtab so please w2i if you want to interact w me prettypleasesedfse

 - I'm a sensitive and clingy person :c very, so pls if you feel annoyed SAY IT TO ME PLEASE!!